-23. LOSS PER SHARE
+8. EARNINGS / (LOSS) PER SHARE

-Loss per share from loss from main operations and from net loss for the year is calculated by dividing loss from operations and net loss for the year by the average outstanding number of ordinary shares amounting to 770 million shares as at 31 December 2015 and 2014.
+Earnings / (loss) per share from income / (loss) from main operations and from net income / (loss) for the period / year is calculated by dividing income / (loss) from operations and net income / (loss) for the period / year by the average outstanding number of ordinary shares amounting to 770 million shares as at 31 December 2015 and 2014.

-24. FINANCIAL INSTRUMENTS AND RISK MANAGEMENT
+9. FINANCIAL INSTRUMENTS AND RISK MANAGEMENT

-24.1 Financial instruments
+9.1 Financial instruments